RSGInc/CCRPC_TravelModel_Documentation/model-documentation/docs/index.md

 municipalities in Chittenden County.
 Traffic entering and exiting the region does so through 17 external zones.

 Figure 5 shows the TAZ structure for a portion of Burlington.
-Figure 6 shows the TAZ structure for the entire county.

-<span id="_Ref489367508" class="anchor"></span>Figure : Burlington Area
-TAZ Structure

 <img src="assets/media/image9.png"
 style="width:4.46269in;height:5.63149in" />

-<span id="_Ref489367509" class="anchor"></span>Figure : Chittenden
-County TAZ Structure
+Figure  6: Chittenden County TAZ Structure

 <img src="assets/media/image10.png"
 style="width:5.03827in;height:6.45038in" />